catamphetamine/libphonenumber-js/README.md

 So, the general phone number rules for a country are mainly for phone number formatting: they dictate how different phone numbers (matching those general regular expressions) should be formatted.
 And `parse()` uses only those general regular expressions (as per the reference Google's `libphonenumber` implementation) to perform basic phone number validation. `isValidNumber()`, on the other hand, is all about validation, so it digs deeper into precise regular expressions (if they're included in metadata) for possible phone numbers in a given country.
 And that's the difference between them: `parse()` parses phone numbers and loosely validates them while `isValidNumber()` validates phone number precisely (provided the precise regular expressions are included in metadata).

-By default those precise regular expressions aren't included in metadata at all because that would cause metadata to grow twice in its size (the complete metadata size is about 130 KiloBytes while the default reduced metadata size is about 70 KiloBytes).
+By default those precise regular expressions aren't included in metadata at all because that would cause metadata to grow twice in its size (the complete metadata size is about 130 kilobytes while the default reduced metadata size is about 70 kilobytes).
 If anyone needs to use (or generate) custom metadata then it's very easy to do so: follow the instructions provided in the [Customizing metadata](#customizing-metadata) section of this document.

 #### Using phone number validation feature